weizheheng/shipgit/README.md

 ./install.sh
 ```

+NOTE: You might have to use sudo if permission denied.

 The `install.sh` is basically copying all the script files to your machine's `/usr/local/bin` which
 should be already in your PATH so that you can use all the git-roll commands in your terminal.